 Kentucky 74-73 over Wisconsin, to play for title

-ARLINGTON, Texas (AP) No, this was not an instant replay, though it certainly is turning into a highlight loop that Aaron Harrison and his Kentucky teammates could get used to watching.
+ARLINGTON, Texas (AP) No, this was not an instant replay, though it certainly is turning into a highlight reel Kentucky and Aaron Harrison could get used to watching over and over again.

-Traevon Jackson had a last-second shot to try to beat the Wildcats (29-10), but the desperation jumper rimmed out, and once again Harrison found himself at the bottom of a dog pile at center court.
-Sophomore Alex Poythress' leg bent backward in the scrum.
-He was icing his left knee afterward but said he'd be OK for Monday's final.
+Traevon Jackson had a last-second shot to try to beat the Wildcats, but the desperation jumper rimmed out and once again Harrison found himself at the bottom of a dog pile at center court.

-Eighth-seeded Kentucky will play seventh-seeded UConn - the highest seed total to play for the title since they started putting numbers by the names back in 1979.
-The Wildcats, who missed March Madness last year, haven't lost a tournament game since the 2011 semifinal against UConn.
+Eighth-seeded Kentucky will play seventh-seeded UConn in the final Monday - the highest seed total to play for the title since they started putting numbers by the names back in 1979.

-Second-seeded Wisconsin (30-8) set a Final Four record by going 95 percent from the free-throw line - 19 for 20.
-But that one miss cost the Badgers dearly.
+Wisconsin (30-8) set a Final Four record by going 95 percent from the free-throw line - 19 for 20.
+But it was that one miss that cost the Badgers.
 Jackson got Andrew Harrison to jump into him while attempting a 3-pointer with 16.4 seconds left.
-His first free throw rimmed out, and - after he made the next two - Wisconsin had a 73-71 lead and Kentucky had the ball.
+His first free throw rimmed out, and after he made the second two, Wisconsin had a 73-71 lead and Kentucky had the ball.

 A few minutes later, he was hugging his mom in the stands.

-James Young went to the rim hard in the first half and led Kentucky with 17 points.
-Randle finished with 16, but only five boards to snap his string of three straight double-doubles.
+James Young led Kentucky with 17 points and Randle finished with 16, but only five boards to snap his string of three straight double-doubles.

-But Kentucky did damage in other ways on the inside, finding the answer for Wisconsin's do-everything 7-footer, Frank Kaminsky, who was held to eight points and five rebounds.
+But Kentucky had an answer for Wisconsin's do-everything 7-footer, Frank Kaminsky, who was held to eight points and five rebounds.

 Instead, it's Kentucky going for its ninth national title and second in three years, with an almost completely rebuilt roster from 2012.
-It's the way Calipari does it, like it or not, and it hasn't all been easy sailing.
-The team that was ranked first in the preseason poll fell out of it completely for the start of March Madness.
+It's the way coach John Calipari does it, like it or not.

-Harrison is the biggest of them in this tournament.
-If he chooses to leave after Monday, he'll have first-round potential, though it won't be his final numbers in this game - eight points, three rebounds - that will impress the scouts as much as his final shot.
+His star during this run: Aaron Harrison, who has first-round potential, though it won't be his final numbers in this game - eight points, three rebounds - that will impress the scouts as much as his final shot.